-Intelligence Test; Carcinogenicity of Heated Fat; Pit Cherries Against Arthritis; Tip of the Month (Achlorhydria); Ready-Mixed; Arginex
+Intelligence Test; Carcinogenicity of Heated Fat; Pit Cherries Against Arthritis; Achlorhydria; Ready-Mixed; High Points (Arginex)

 Contents in this issue:

 - “Intelligence Test to Detect How Much You Have Been Brainwashed,”

 - “Pit Cherries Against Arthritis,”